cloggo/tangd/README.md

 ### recommendation
 * run the server behind a firewall
-* to rotate keys, use the /keys/rotate rest api
+* to rotate keys, use the /keys/rotate REST api

 ```sh
 ## assuming the tang server is running behind a firewall